 We love the X5’s split tailgate, and you can add a third row of seats

 Despite its sporting attributes, the BMW X5 is still a big SUV with lots of practical features.
 For a start there's a handy split tailgate, providing an ideal platform for loading heavy items, that's also likely to prove popular with dog owners.
 There's also acres of interior space, but those after more flexible seating may need to look at a rival model or opt for the larger BMW X7.

 BMW X5 interior space & storage

-There's 645 litres of boot space lying behind the split tailgate, so the X5 isn't quite as practical as the Mercedes GLE with 690 litres of space.
+There's 650 litres of boot space lying behind the split tailgate (500 litres for the plug-in models), so the X5 isn't quite as practical as the Mercedes GLE with 690 litres of space.
 It's a similar story if you fold down the 40:20:40 rear seats, liberating 1,860 litres compared with the 2,010 of the Mercedes.
 Those split and fold chairs are more convenient than the GLE's 60:40 items, though, especially if you like skiing and don't fancy the idea of fitting a roof rack.
 Choose the Comfort Access pack and both sections of the tailgate can be opened and closed 'hands-free', along with the boot cover.